andyzeng/arc-robot-vision/README.md

 This repository contains implementations for the major components of robot perception as part of MIT-Princeton's 1st Place winning entry (stow task) at the [Amazon Robotics Challenge](https://www.amazonrobotics.com/#/roboticschallenge) 2017.
 Featuring:

+* [Suction-Based Grasping](#suction-based-grasping) - a Torch implementation of fully convolutional neural networks (FCNs) for directly predicting suction-based grasping affordances from RGB-D images.
+    * [Baseline Algorithm](#baseline-algorithm) - a Matlab implementation of a baseline algorithm that predicts suction-based grasping affordances by computing the variance of surface normals of a 3D point cloud (projected from RGB-D images).
+Lower variance = higher affordance.
-* [Multi-Affordance Grasping]() - a Torch implementation of fully convolutional neural networks for predicting multiple affordances from RGB-D images to detect suction-based grasps and parallel-jaw grasps for robotic picking.
+* [Parallel-Jaw Grasping](#parallel-jaw-grasping) - a Torch implementation of fully convolutional neural networks (FCNs) for directly predicting parallel-jaw grasping affordances from heightmaps (created from RGB-D images).
+    * [Baseline Algorithm](#baseline-algorithm-1) - a Matlab implementation of a baseline algorithm for detecting anti-podal parallel-jaw grasps by detecting "hill-like" geometric stuctures within a 3D point cloud (projected from RGB-D images).
-* [Cross-Domain Image Matching]() - a Torch implementation of two-stream convolutional neural networks for matching observed images of grasped objects to their product images for recognition.
+* [Image Matching](#image-matching) - a Torch implementation of two-stream convolutional neural networks for matching observed images of grasped objects to their product images for recognition.
-* [Baseline Algorithms]() - Matlab implementations of baselines for detecting grasps directly from 3D point cloud data.
-* [Multi-Cam Realsense RGB-D Capture]() - A C++ implementation for streaming and capturing data (RGB-D frames) in real-time using [librealsense](https://github.com/IntelRealSense/librealsense), optimized to avoid IR depth interference for multi-cam setups.
-Tested on Ubuntu 16.04 connected to 16 Intel® RealSense™ SR300 Cameras.

 <div align="center">
 <img src="https://github.com/andyzeng/arc-robot-vision/raw/master/images/robot.jpg" height="230px" width="307px">